bigskysoftware/htmx/www/content/essays/mvc.md

 ### Creating A JSON Data API Controller

-So, if we have this relatively well-developed Contact model that encapsulates our domain, you can easly create a _different_ API end point/Controller that does something similar, but returns a JSON document rather than an HTML
+So, if we have this relatively well-developed Contact model that encapsulates our domain, you can easily create a _different_ API end point/Controller that does something similar, but returns a JSON document rather than an HTML
 document: